 Talking to someone who understands the pressures and difficulties you are experiencing can be helpful.

 USC's counsellors listen to your concerns, help you clarify key issues and assist you in developing strategies for either resolving the problem or dealing with it more effectively.

 Book online via the Student Hub

 Students wishing to access counselling services are asked to book a short 15 minute call back, phone appointment.
-A counsellor will then call you and discuss the best support options and arrange a one hour face-to-face intake appointment.
+A counsellor will then call you and discuss the best support options.

 Student Wellbeing counsellors do not provide after-hours support, but can refer you to a service who can.